-In line with the Curriculum Policy of Osaka University, the School of Human Sciences aims to develop individuals with a deep understanding of humans and the ability to analyze various problems that face today's society from academic and practical perspectives, present a new scientific perception of humans to society, and contribute to better human lives.
+In line with the Curriculum Policy of the University of Osaka, the School of Human Sciences aims to develop individuals with a deep understanding of humans and the ability to analyze various problems that face today's society from academic and practical perspectives, present a new scientific perception of humans to society, and contribute to better human lives.
 The School of Human Sciences therefore designs its curriculum under the following principles.